Rodolopho/simpleEvent.io/README.md

 ### Scope of returns
-##### By default scope of return to embed is limites to parent scope, that means it only looks for hoder from one level up in DOM Tree. i.e parentNode of element where event will occurs.
+##### By default scope of return to embed is limited to parent scope, that means it only looks for holder from one level up in DOM Tree. i.e parentNode of element where event will occurs.
 But you can change scope to global or specific element.
 Note: No matter where once scope is specified, it will take  each and every child elements under its scope coverage in DOM Tree.

 #### Global scope
 You can change scope from root in DOM by 'global' key.